dotnet/AspNetCore.Docs/aspnetcore/blazor/javascript-interoperability/call-javascript-from-dotnet.md

 At a minimum, always dispose objects created on the .NET side to avoid leaking .NET managed memory.

-## Document Object Model (DOM) cleanup tasks during component disposal
+## DOM cleanup tasks during component disposal

-For more information, see <xref:blazor/js-interop/index#document-object-model-dom-cleanup-tasks-during-component-disposal>.
+For more information, see <xref:blazor/js-interop/index#dom-cleanup-tasks-during-component-disposal>.

 ## JavaScript interop calls without a circuit